-But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
+But God be thanked that though you were slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 (Romans 6:17)

 When we find ourselves unable to obey what the Scriptures say, then we are to go to God in prayer and obtain help in our hour of need.

-Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.
+Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.
 (Hebrews 4:16)